 - Eyepieces Included: 40 mm, 13 mm

-Our Verdict: The NexStar Evolution 8 is an SCT through-and-through, so it comes with all the SCT benefits and drawbacks.
+My Verdict: In my opinion the NexStar Evolution 8 is an SCT through-and-through, so it comes with all the SCT benefits and drawbacks.
 It has attractive perks that you may have been waiting to see on a scope for a long time.
 Hint – smartphone control with no adapter, no external power supply required, GoTo, and a good, decent-sized aperture.

 Who is the Celestron NexStar Evolution 8 Best Suited to?

-The NexStar Evolution is an expensive telescope to buy, and due to the price alone, it would not normally be recommended for beginners.
+The NexStar Evolution is an expensive telescope to buy, and in my opinion due to the price alone, it would not normally be recommended for beginners.
 However, the Evolution 8 model offers decent simplicity while also offering high-performance quality that would satisfy experienced users as well.

 How Does the Celestron NexStar Evolution 8 Perform?